This app does its work only on your computer and your images stay on your computer. No data will be transferred.

 |combinations||-||Some of the three basic views are shown simultaneously.|

-Choose if the lines and circles that generate the image are visible.
+Show or hide the lines and circles that generate the image.
+Choose their color and width.

 Choose the rotational symmetries: